Cambridge Tree Project

 (Gymnocladus dioicus) Native and Deer Resistant

-Coffeetree combines elegance and toughness so well that it's become one of the most popular urban trees planted in our area.
+Coffeetree combines elegance and resilience so well that they've become one of the more popular urban trees planted in our area.
 Sparse looking when young, but with time they become highly picturesque specimens (see top pic, above).
 Exceptional yellow fall color (middle photo, above) appears nearly every year locally, and the attractive, highly textured scaly bark (bottom photo) is a four-season attraction.
 Female trees have large purple seed pods that turn dark brown and persist through winter months.
 Coffeetrees succeed in all soils except those that are continually wet.
 They also tolerate deep shade as seedlings.
 38 coffeetrees planted along Cambridge streets in poor soil (gravel, in some cases) average an impressive 20 inches of growth annually.
 Trees planted in better soil will add between two and three ft. of annual growth as juveniles.
-Reaches 50 ft. tall and 40 ft. wide in the home landscape.
-The second tallest coffeetree in America (112 ft.) is found just south of Cambridge near Lake Koshkonong.
+The second tallest coffeetree in America (112 ft.) was measured just south of Cambridge near Lake Koshkonong.

 NOTE: Juvenile coffeetrees have no side branching.